kids encyclopedia robot

 On 20 March 1910, Bologna played their first ever game, against Virtus, who wore white shirts.
 Bologna outclassed their opponents, winning 9–1.
 The first football squad featured; Koch, Chiara, Pessarelli, Bragaglia, Guido Della Valle, Nanni, Donati, Rauch, Bernabeu, Mezzano, and Gradi.

 Their formative season was spent in the regional league under Arrigo Gradi as captain, Bologna won their league gaining promotion to a league named Group Veneto-Emiliano.
 They spent four seasons in this league, never finishing lower than fifth.
-Bologna were entered into the Northern League before all football leagues were postponed for the First World War.
+Bologna were entered into the Northern League before all football leagues were postponed for World War I.

 Champions: 1920s and 1930s

-After the First World War, Bologna began to become more successful.
+After the first war, Bologna began to become more successful.
 First reaching the semi-finals of the Northern Italian competition in 1919–20, they went one better the following season by reaching the Northern League finals, going out 2–1 to Pro Vercelli.
 They would equal this again in 1923–24, coming runner up to eventual national champions Genoa.

 Bologna Associazione Giuoco del Calcio 1936-37